-This year's faculty mentors and developmental editor will be announce shortly.
+This year's faculty mentors are:

 Please submit the following documents to email@example.com and indicate “Last Name, First Name - Junior Faculty Workshop” in the subject line.
 See sidebar for downloadable application documents.

-All sections of the application must be collated as a continuous .pdf document, no more than 500 KB, arranged in the order listed above.
+All sections of the application must be collated as a continuous PDF document, no more than 500 KB, arranged in the order listed above.
 Once you have submitted your application, a receipt of notification will be emailed to you.